 Seven for a secret never to be told.

-The Child of Prague shooshes the bad weather
+The Child of Prague Shushes Bad Weather

-Itching hands bring and give away money
+Itching hands Bring and Give away Money

 The Irish keep it a bit complicated when it comes to the itching palms and the superstitions related to them.
 So as they say, left to receive, right to give.
 Thus, if the left palm of your hand itches, expect money to come your way.
-The opposite is also true at least in Ireland, where the itchy right palm means you will have to pay money soon.
+The opposite is also true, at least in Ireland, where the itchy right palm means you will have to pay money soon.

 Not everything is so simple with the Irish superstitions and beliefs.
 Some of them are integral parts of the history and Irish folklore.
-Others, on the other hand, still tend to rule and direct people’s lives.
-Even those, who regard the superstitions as the old myths and nothing more, from time to time still pause in front of crossing the street black cat even if just for a good Irish laugh.
+Others, on the other hand, still tend to rule over people’s lives.
+Even those, who regard the superstitions as the old myths and nothing more, from time to time still pause in front of a crossing the street black cat even if just for a good Irish laugh.